ziadhelou1/geodata_september2022_final_group_h/Task01/.ipynb_checkpoints/README-checkpoint.md

 ![Sceenshot of the resulted attribute table after sampling the data from DTM](DTM_Sample_at_Station_Locations.PNG)

-The data was copied from the attribute table to a CSV file and loaded the file in Task01 Jupyter notebook to check which stations have the difference in altitude.
+The data was copied from the attribute table to a CSV file and loaded the file in Task01 Jupyter notebook to check which stations have the difference in altitude.<br />
 Comparing the original altitudes from the DWD station file to the heights derived from the DTM, we only have 2 stations with a huge difference.
 The stations are Zugspitze and Großer Arber

 ## Sub-Task 1.4 Question: